Seven Benefits of Therapy

 Sometimes people get stuck in patterns of thinking or acting that aren’t working for them.
 Usually they have recognized the issue (i.e. anger, lack of assertiveness, fear of failure) but that awareness has not led to change.
 Therapy is a great tool for eliminating inertia or “being stuck” in order to create change.

 There are times in our lives when we encounter difficulty as a result of a new or ongoing situation.
-Examples of such situations are: divorce, marriage, the death of someone we love, loss of a job, legal trouble, work stress, family conflict, illness, an “empty nest”, a new baby, or a new “blended” family.
+Examples of such situations are: divorce, marriage, the death of someone we love, loss of a job, legal trouble, work stress, dating challenges, family conflict, illness, an “empty nest”, a new baby, or a new “blended” family.
 It’s not that we can’t handle the difficulty by ourselves but the support of a therapist is a practical way to help us deal better with our emotions and ease our way through times of crisis.
 Also, therapy is a way of taking care of ourselves at a time when we may be overwhelmed by the needs of those around us.

 Sometimes we don’t know what is going on with us but we know that we feel unsettled and we wonder if there is something we are “missing”.
 Therapy can help us sort through the feelings and the facts of our lives to determine how we might better achieve our goals.
-Perhaps our expectations are unrealistic or perhaps there really is something that we could be doing that would make us more comfortable with ourselves and the world.
+Perhaps our expectations are unrealistic or perhaps there really is something that we could be doing that would make us more comfortable with ourselves and with the world.